-Lane County Commissioner Jay Bozievich represents District 1, which includes the study area.
-Commissioner Bozievich was updated and consulted throughout the planning process to discuss specific opportunities and trade-offs and potential design alternatives.
-Commissioner Bozievich also met with neighborhood representatives to help gather additional information and attended neighborhood meetings to hear public concerns.
+County staff met with the Commissioner representing this area of the County to discuss specific opportunities and trade-offs and potential design alternatives.
+This Commissioner also met with neighborhood representatives to help gather additional information.

 Interjurisdictional Meetings

 County staff also presented the corridor study opportunities, trade-offs and potential design alternatives to the following partner agency groups to obtain feedback on the potential designs: